 Let the dough soften at room temperature for 20-30 minutes before rolling out so it will be easy to use.

 2 large boneless, skinless chicken breasts, cooked chopped into large chunks

 Freshly ground black pepper

 2 cups of frozen mixed vegetables

 1 egg, beaten

-Cook chicken in a pot by covering with water.
+Cook chicken.
 Add a little sea salt and black pepper and cook until chicken is done through.
-Reserve 2 cups of cooking liquid and cut chicken into chunks and set aside.
+Cut chicken into chunks and set aside.

 Preheat oven to 425 F.

-Melt 1 stick of butter and sauté onions and mushrooms with a pinch of sea salt and some freshly ground black pepper until tender.
+Melt 1 stick of butter and saute onions and mushrooms with a pinch of sea salt and some freshly ground black pepper until tender.
 Add flour and cook for 1-2 minutes.
 Add parsley and stir to mix.
-Add chicken cooking water and let the mixture thicken (about 2-3 minutes).
+Add chicken broth or water and let the mixture thicken (about 2-3 minutes).
 Add veggies and chicken and stir to mix.
 Remove from heat and set aside.